weserv/docs/docs/orientation.md

 ## Rotation <Badge type="info" text="&ro=" />

-Rotates the image by either an explicit angle or auto-orient based on the EXIF `Orientation` tag.
+Rotate the image.

-If an angle is specified, it is converted to a valid positive degree rotation.
-For example, `-450` will produce a `270` degree rotation.
+The provided angle is converted to a valid positive degree rotation.
+For example, `-450` will produce a 270 degree rotation.
 When rotating by an angle other than a multiple of 90, the background color can be provided with the `&rbg=` parameter.
 See [here](adjustment.md#background) for the supported color formats.

-If no angle is provided, it is determined from the EXIF data.
+Images are always auto-oriented based on the EXIF `Orientation` tag.

 ::: code-group